beetcb/repll/README.md

 - `tab completion`: not bash like, we won't endlessly prompt out the possibilities.
 Moreover, repll support adding detailed introduction by using an completion `object`
 - `placeholder`: can be used to give user tips on what to do
 - `stop detection`: when user stops input, we will calculate the pause time, compare it with the time you provide
-- `multi-line input`: in raw mode, `enter` keypress works weird by default, repll fix that

 ### Get started!